Rooms & Rates

 McGee Canyon – Room 1

-This ground floor room has been remodeled and is our most spacious room.
-There is a wheelchair accessible ramp to a private porch and separate entrance from the Lodge.
+This ground floor room has a separate entrance outside with an ADA wheelchair accessible ramp leading to a private porch.
 This rooms includes a brand new King bed and twin sofa bed and full size couch.
 Perfect for 3 people to enjoy.
 Room 1 has been upgraded with a wall mounted electric fireplace and beautiful laminate flooring!
 It even has a walk-in closet!
-Room 1 is HDA with ramp, and it’s own porch.
+This is our most spacious room.

 McGee Creek – Room 2

-A spacious second floor room with a vaulted ceiling, a view of McGee Creek.
+A spacious second floor room with a vaulted ceiling and a view of McGee Creek.
 Room 2 has a King bed and twin bed.
 60″ LED TV, and electric fireplace.
-Tub and shower.
+The bathroom has a shower and bathtub.

 Nevahbe – Room 3

 Named after Nevahbe Ridge, above Crowley Lake, connecting the southern lateral moraine of the old McGee Creek glacier to Mount Morgan.
-Magnificent view of McGee Mountain and the Sierras This second floor room features one Queen bed, andstand up shower.
+It has a magnificent view of McGee Mountain and the Sierras.
+This second floor room features one Queen bed.

 Montgomery Peak – Room 4

-Room 4 has exquisite views of Crowley Lake, Glass Mountains, and the White Mountains.
-This room is on the second floor featuring one king size bed.
+Room 4 has exquisite views of Crowley Lake, Glass Mountain Ridge, and the White Mountains.
+This room is on the second floor featuring one King size bed.
 The bathroom includes a oversize luxury tub with shower.

 Mt.
 Morgan – Room 5

-Room 5 is located on the second floor has a glorious mountain view and offers a Queen bed perfect for 2 people
+Room 5 is located on the second floor and has a glorious mountain views as room 3!
+This room features a Queen bed perfect for 2 people

 Boundary Peak – Room 6

-Room 6 is a second floor room that offers great views of Crowley Lake and the Glass and White Mountains.
+Room 6 is a second floor room that offers great views of Crowley Lake, the Glass Mountain Ridge and White Mountains.
 The room features a King bed.
-The bathroom includes a oversize luxury tub with shower.
+The bathroom includes an oversize luxury tub with shower.

 Red Mountain – Room 7

 This second floor room has a beautiful view of the Sierras.
 Room 7 has a Queen bed and twin bed.
-Tub and shower.
+The bathroom includes a shower and bathtub.

 Wheeler Ridge – Room 8